aws-samples/non-profit-blockchain/ngo-rest-api/README.md

     {"docType":"donor","donorUserName":"edge","email":"edge@def.com","registeredDate":"2018-10-22T11:52:20.182Z"}
 ]
 ```
-# Load the workshop test data
+## Step 6 - load the workshop test data

 Loading the test data uses cURL commands similar to those you used above to test the API.
 You can
 use the same endpoint (i.e. localhost), since you will load the test data from the Fabric client node,
 or you can use the AWS Elastic Load Balancer (ELB) that is used to expose your REST API.
 To find the
-DNS endpoint for the ELB, go to the CloudFormation stack created in [Part 1:](ngo-fabric/README.md)
+DNS endpoint for the ELB, go to the CloudFormation stack created in [Part 1:](../ngo-fabric/README.md)
 and look in Outputs.
 If you receive an error using the ELB it might be because the underlying EC2
 instance has not moved to an 'InService' state.
 This will happen once the REST API server is running
 and the ELB is able to execute the desired number of health checks against it.
 You can check the